Huambo Province

 Huambo is a province of Angola.
 With an area of 34,270 km^{2}, it is one of the geographically smaller provinces, situated in the Central Region approximately 450 km south east of the capital, Luanda.

 The province had a population of 2,019,555 according to the 2014 census, of which 48% are in urban areas.
+At the 2024 census, the population had grown to 2,691,902.

 Terrain and climate

 The foundation of the Central Plateau is a vast slab of primeval crystalline rock that frequently outcrops in the form of isolated rocks or massive peaks.
 The most prominent peak in the province is Mt.
 Môco in Londuimbali, with 2,620 metres.
 The peak is the highest point in Angola.
 The headwaters of the Kunene River rise on the Central Plateau near Huambo town.
 Much of the soil in Huambo Province is of poor quality, and has been impoverished in many areas by overuse and erosion.
 However, it is generally of better quality than in the adjoining regions to the east, north and south.